For the elderly, 500 more steps a day are enough to reduce the risk of cardiovascular disease – breaking latest news-breakinglatest.news-Breaking Latest News

 Better little than nothing

-“It’s important to maintain physical activity even as you age, but daily step goals should also be achievable.
-We were very surprised that every 500 extra steps of walking had such a strong benefit for heart health» underlined Dooley who adds: «We do not want to downplay the importance of higher intensity physical activity but encourage small increments in the number of daily steps because significant cardiovascular benefits are evident.
+‘It’s important to stay physically active as you age, but daily step goals should also be achievable.
+We were very surprised that every 500 extra steps of walking had such a strong benefit for heart health» underlined Dooley who adds: «We do not want to diminish the importance of higher intensity physical activity but encourage small increments in the number of daily steps because significant cardiovascular benefits are evident.

 It’s never too late